Clyde-Goodall/twelve-data-wrapper/README.md

-# TwelveData Typescript Wrapper
+# TwelveData in TypeScript!
 ### A modern library for the TwelveData financial API
 ---------
-This wrapper provides an option I felt was missing in the official/unofficial TwelveData libraries section for those who are more liable to use TypeScript over vanilla JavaScript.
+This is a TypeScript wrapper for the [TwelveData](https://www.twelvedata.com) API.
+Supported endpoints are well-typed.
-That being said, this is still a work in progress.
-The ultimate goal is 100% API coverage.
+The ultimate goal is 100% API coverage, that being said, this is still a work in progress.

 BIG thanks to [@jonnotjohn](https://github.com/jonnotjohn) <3